Top 5 Best Microsoft Office Alternatives of 2023

 Pricing:

-• Free forever plan allows use of any Google Workspace app and comes with 15GB of free storage
+• Free forever plan allows the use of any Google Workspace app

 On Spammers and Google’s Inaction

-If spammers get ahold of the email address you use for Google Drive, they get free rein to send you pretty much whatever they wish.
-Some users (including this editor) complain about receiving anywhere from one to five shared files or folders each and every day.
-The shared files could be explicit photos, phishing attempts, links to illicit websites, and more.
+If spammers get ahold of your Gmail address, they have free rein to send you pretty much whatever they wish.
+Some users (including this editor) receive between 1-5 shared files or folders every day.
+These could be explicit photos, phishing attempts, and links to illicit websites.
 These shared files and folders get added right to your Google Drive or Photos — and you can’t do anything about it.

 Pros: